apache/db-jdo/HowToReleaseJDO.md

 4. If needed, update the dependency to the RI, DataNucleus, in the tck pom.xml.

-5. If needed, apply patches from the trunk or branches to the new branch.
+5. If needed, apply patches from the master branch to the release branch.

 6. Update version numbers where necessary in projects to be released, if these changes haven't been made previously.
 Check the following
     files:
-    branches/*version*/README.html
+    README.md
     File names and version references in the Overview section (for a major release only.)

-    branches/*version*/tck/RunRules.html
+    tck/RunRules.md
     Update version number

-7. Check the scm settings in the pom.xml files in the new branch and make sure they refer the new branch (instead of the trunk).
+7. Check the scm settings in the pom.xml files in the new branch and make sure they refer to the new branch (instead of the master branch).

 8. Follow the instructions at [Publishing Maven Artifacts](http://www.apache.org/dev/publishing-maven-artifacts.html)